shivamsharma2350/shivamsharma2350/README.md

 - 📫 How to reach me **shivamsharma2350@gmail.com**

-- ⚡ Fun fact is a Music & instruments lover and Spritual healer🌱.
+- ⚡ Fun fact is a likes music and exploring sprituality🌱.

 <h3 align="left">Connect with me:</h3>